Chris Lilley (comedian)

-Christopher Daniel Lilley (born 10 November 1974) is an Australian comedian, actor, writer, musician, director, and producer.
-He is known for his creation and portrayal of several fictional characters in the mockumentary television series We Can Be Heroes: Finding The Australian of the Year (2005), Summer Heights High (2007), Angry Boys (2011), Ja'mie: Private School Girl (2013), Jonah from Tonga (2014), and the web series Lunatics (2019).
+Christopher Daniel Lilley (born 10 November 1974) is an Australian comedian.
+He is known for his creation and portrayal of several characters in the mockumentary television series We Can Be Heroes: Finding The Australian of the Year (2005), Summer Heights High (2007), Angry Boys (2011), Ja'mie: Private School Girl (2013), Jonah from Tonga (2014), and Lunatics (2019).
 He is a two-time winner of the Logie Award for Most Popular Actor.

 Career

 He began his career in his twenties as a stand-up comedian while also working as a childcare worker at Turramurra North Public School and a shop assistant.
 In 2003, Lilley made his debut in Big Bite, a Seven Network comedy programme, in which he portrayed extreme sports enthusiast Extreme Darren and the high-school drama teacher Mr G, a character that he continued in Summer Heights High.
-Big Bite was nominated for Best Television Comedy Series at the 2003 Australian Film Institute Awards, marking the first time a comedy programme from a commercial television network had ever been nominated at the Australian Film Institute Awards.
+Big Bite was nominated for Best Television Comedy Series at the 2003 Australian Film Institute Awards.
 It did not win.
 The producers co-credited Lilley; however, the show lasted only one series before being spun off into a comedy/variety programme.
 Lilley was a recurring guest on the programme, but it was cancelled after only a few episodes.

 Lilley appeared in the film satire Ned, based on the Australian outlaw Ned Kelly.
 He appeared as the "MSN Butterfly" in a series of television advertisements and Cinema for MSN.
 He has also appeared on the Hamish & Andy radio show.

 In 2015, Lilley was the main actor for The Stafford Brothers, Rick Ross and Jay Sean's "When You Feel This" music video.